 The Executive shall comprise the office bearers and five other members elected by the Council.

-Nominations for Executive membership shall be called at least one month prior to the commencement of the Annual Conference.
-Nominations received shall be declared at the beginning of the first day of the Annual Conference.
-Further nominations may be received up to noon on the first day of the Annual Conference.
-The election of members of the Executive shall be scheduled for the end of the first day of the Annual Conference.
+Nominations for the Executive shall be called at least two months prior to the commencement of the Annual Conference.
+Nominations received shall be declared two weeks prior to the first day of the Annual Conference.
+The election of members of the Executive shall be scheduled for the Annual Conference, at or after the end of the first day.

 The Annual Meeting of the Executive shall be the meeting following the Annual Conference of the Council.
 The Annual Meeting of the Executive shall determine the main lines of policy of the Council, shall have the power to direct the management of the Council’s affairs and, subject to this constitution, shall regulate the Council’s proceedings.